saijainam/staysafeinthailand/README.md

 ### IMPORTANT TO KNOW THAT

-* There is no need to pay fees to the police.
-* The police do not have the right to check your phone.
-You do not need to give them your mobile phone.
 * Be aware that there could be a person pretending to be an officer from the immigration office or from a visa application center asking for money.
 They might tell you to send money as soon as possible.